Mintbase/Grants-Program/applications/MintStudio-Metasky.md

 If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section.
+If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide the name and/or pull request of said grant on the first line of this section.

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
+MintStudio - One-Stop Solution for Creators to curate, engage, and monetize their NFTs and their community

-- A brief description of your project.
+- A brief description of your project

 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
 - An indication of why your team is interested in creating this project.